PROFILE:

 Suzie described how the show came together: "I met a man that was going to produce the show and was in charge of it, by the name of Don Harris."
 Don had just started working for Channel 8 in their news department a month earlier, in December, 1969, and shared anchor duties with Murphy Martin and Bob Gooding.
 While WFAA's program director George Milner devised the show's concept, Don was responsible for creating the 'homey' feeling of the show's set, and came up with the idea of the round oak table that was the centerpiece of the show.
 (The Spanish arches in the background were no doubt inspired by "The Tonight Show"s late 1960s set.)
 Suzie fondly recalls the magical chemistry between her and Don that made the show special to her, and to the viewers.
 Suzie and Don held down hosting duties for the first 20 months of the show.

 NEW!
-Don and Suzie display WFAA-TV's award for "Outstanding Programming" from TV Radio Mirror magazine here (no audio)
+Video of Don and Suzie display WFAA-TV's award for "Outstanding Programming" from TV Radio Mirror magazine here (no audio)

 .